 RMPs are continually modified and updated throughout the lifetime of the medicine as new information becomes available.
 Marketing authorisation holders need to submit an updated RMP:

-• At the request of the EMA, MEB or other national competent authority
+- at the request of the EMA, MEB or other national competent authority;

-• Whenever the RMP is modified, especially as the result of new information being received that may lead to a significant change to the benefit-risk profile or as a result of an important pharmacovigilance or risk minimisation milestone being reached.
+- whenever the RMP is modified.
+Especially as the result of new information being received that may lead to a significant change to the benefit-risk profile or as a result of an important pharmacovigilance or risk minimisation milestone being reached.

 Submitting a risk management plan

-• Date of the letter you are responding to
+- date of the letter you are responding to;

-• Type of procedure (National/MRP, DCP/Centralised) with – where applicable – the relevant procedure number
+- type of procedure (National/MRP, DCP/Centralised) with– the relevant procedure number (where applicable);

-• Whether and when a RMP update has taken place:
+- whether and when a RMP update has taken place:

-• If an update has taken place, include a brief description of implemented changes
+- If an update has taken place: include a brief description of implemented changes

-• If no updates have occurred: Indicate that no updates have been performed since <date of the last EU RMP submission>
+- If no updates have occurred: Indicate that no updates have been performed since <date of the last EU RMP submission>.

 Enclose the following:

-• The RMP with visible changes (track changes)
+- the RMP with visible changes (track changes);

-• The final version of the RMP
+- the final version of the RMP.

 The accompanying letter for an electronic dossier must also include the following data:

-• The number of CD(s) or DVD(s) for the complete dossier
+- the number of CD(s) or DVD(s) for the complete dossier;

-• A declaration that the contents of the electronically submitted information is identical to the corresponding hard copy documents
+- a declaration that the contents of the electronically submitted information is identical to the corresponding hard copy documents;

-• A declaration that the submission has been scanned using an up-to-date virus scanner
+- a declaration that the submission has been scanned using an up-to-date virus scanner;

-• A declaration that the application has been drafted in accordance with the ICH Granularity Document
+- a declaration that the application has been drafted in accordance with the ICH Granularity Document;

-• An overview of the CD(s) or DVD(s) contents.
+- an overview of the CD(s) or DVD(s) contents.

 Risk minimisation measures

-Risk minimisation measures are interventions intended to prevent or reduce the occurrence of adverse reactions associated with the exposure to a medicine, or to reduce their severity or impact on the patient should adverse reactions occur.
+- prevent or reduce the occurrence of adverse reactions associated with the exposure to a medicine;

 Risk minimisation measures can consist of routine risk minimisation or additional risk minimisation measures.

-For some risks routine risk minimisation measures are not sufficient and additional measures are required.
-The additional risk minimisation measures for a medicinal product are specified as a requirement in the Risk Management Plan (RMP) or Annex II of the Conditions of Marketing Authorisation.
-A variety of tools are currently available for additional risk minimisation such as educational materials, controlled access programmes or a pregnancy prevention programme.
+A variety of tools are currently available for additional risk minimization.
+Examples are educational materials, controlled access programmes or a pregnancy prevention programme.
 This field is continuously developing, and new tools are likely to be developed in the future.
 Technology advances, such as interactive web-based tools may gain prominence in the future in addition to the paper-based materials.

 Before additional risk minimisation measures can be implemented in the Netherlands the Dutch proposal must be assessed at national level by the MEB.
 Only approved risk minimisation measures can be distributed in the Netherlands.
 The MEB offers specific guidance for marketing authorisation holders on the additional risk minimisation measures intended for the Netherlands.

 When there are approved additional risk minimisation measures, the relevant materials will be delivered by the marketing authorisation holder to the healthcare provider.
 Patients receive the materials from the healthcare provider, if applicable.
-More information about the specific additional risk minimisation measures can be requested from the marketing authorisation holder of the medicinal producted.
+More information about the specific additional risk minimisation measures can be requested from the marketing authorisation holder of the medicine.